Shopify Next Generation Events: What's Changing and How to Migrate

 topic — Maps directly to a GraphQL type from the Admin API (Product, Customer).
 This is one of the biggest wins of Next Generation Events: the schema universe of your webhooks and your API queries are now the same.

 actions — Standardized to create, update, and delete.
 These describe the lifecycle of the topic entity itself, not changes inside it.
 Adding a variant to a product is update on Product, not create.
-This is worth internalizing — actions tells you what happened to the entity; triggers and fields_changed tell you what changed inside it.
+So actions tells you what happened to the entity; triggers and fields_changed tell you what changed inside it.

-triggers — The headline feature.
-Field-level pre-qualification at the source.
+triggers — Field-level pre-qualification at the source.
 The example above only fires when product.variants.price or product.variants.compareAtPrice change.
 Title edits, tag changes, and inventory updates don't deliver.
-Triggers are optional — leave them off to subscribe to every change on the topic.
+Triggers are optional, so leave them off to subscribe to every change on the topic.

 query — A standard Admin GraphQL query that defines exactly what payload your app receives.
-No fixed schema.
+There's no fixed schema.
 You can query across entities, pull in metafields, or stitch in shop data — anything you have scope for, up to a complexity limit of 250 points during Preview.
-Query is also optional: leave it off and you get a thin envelope with just fields_changed and query_variables, useful if you want to fan out to handlers before deciding what to fetch.
+Query is also optional: leave it off and you get a thin envelope with just fields_changed and query_variables, which can be useful if you want to fan out to handlers before deciding what to fetch.

 query_filter — Filters on the data returned by your query.
 The example only delivers when the product is ACTIVE.
 Any field referenced in the filter must be selected in the query.